Amsterdam/design-system/packages/css/src/components/heading/README.md

 # Heading

-Een heading zegt iets over de onderstaande content.
-Met behulp van headings kan de gebruiker snel een overzicht krijgen van de structuur van de webpagina.
+A heading conveys information about the content below it.
+Using headings allows the user to grasp the structure of the webpage quickly.

-## Richtlijnen
+## Guidelines

-- Een heading omschrijft de content eronder.
+- A heading describes the content beneath it.
-- Gebruik een heading niet voor opmaak en styling, maar om de structuur van de pagina weer te geven.
-- Gebruik headings hierarchisch en sla geen heading niveaus over.
-Dus na een `h1` volgt een `h2` en dus niet een `h3`.
+- Use a heading not for formatting and styling but to represent the page’s structure.
+- Use headings hierarchically, and do not skip heading levels.
+  So, after an `h1`, follow an `h2`, not an `h3`.

-## Relevante WCAG eisen
+## Relevant WCAG Requirements

 - [WCAG 1.3.1](https://www.w3.org/WAI/WCAG21/quickref/#qr-content-structure-separation-programmatic):
-  Tekst die er uit ziet als een heading wordt ook door een computer herkend als een heading.
-Door gebruik te maken van het juiste heading niveau is voor alle gebruikers duidelijk hoe de pagina is gestructeerd.
-- [WCAG 2.4.1](https://www.w3.org/WAI/WCAG21/quickref/#qr-navigation-mechanisms-skip): Headings kunnen gebruikt worden om naar een volgende sectie te navigeren met het toetsenbord
+  Text that looks like a heading is also recognized as a heading by a computer.
+  Using the correct heading level makes the page structure clear for all users.
+- [WCAG 2.4.1](https://www.w3.org/WAI/WCAG21/quickref/#qr-navigation-mechanisms-skip): Headings can be used to navigate to the next section with the keyboard.
-- [WCAG 2.4.6](https://www.w3.org/WAI/WCAG21/quickref/#headings-and-labels): Beschrijf met headings het doel of het onderwerp van de onderliggende content
+- [WCAG 2.4.6](https://www.w3.org/WAI/WCAG21/quickref/#headings-and-labels): Use headings to describe the purpose or subject of the underlying content.
-- [WCAG 2.4.10](https://www.w3.org/WAI/WCAG21/quickref/#qr-navigation-mechanisms-headings): Gebruik headings om de content te structureren
+- [WCAG 2.4.10](https://www.w3.org/WAI/WCAG21/quickref/#qr-navigation-mechanisms-headings): Use headings to structure the content.

-## Referenties
+## References

 - [W3C - Headings](https://www.w3.org/WAI/tutorials/page-structure/headings/)
 - [W3C - Headings & labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)